 Therefore, it’s clear that user experience is brand experience.

-The Challenge An Investment in User Experience
+An Investment in User Experience

 The idea that user experience is brand experience is nothing new.
 Innovators have understood this for decades.
 Jeff Bezos is reported to have invested 100 times more into the UX of Amazon than he did on advertising during the company’s first year.
 Likewise, Airbnb and Intuit both credit their investment in UX design as the key to their success (Forbes).